If you go to any commercial gym in America there is no doubt that it will be filled with countless amounts of machines to “work out” on.

 Still not convinced?
 You don’t have to take it from me….

-In a study that compared free weights to weight machines published in the Journal of Strength and Conditioning (2008 Jan, 22(1):75-81).
-There were 3 control groups assembled, one group to participate in free weight training, one for participating in machine training and another to not exercise at all.
+A study that compared free weights to weight machines was published in the Journal of Strength and Conditioning (2008 Jan, 22(1):75-81).
+There were 3 control groups assembled, one group to participate in free weight training, one for participating in machine training, and another to not exercise at all.
 All groups were told to keep their diets the same, making nutrition irrelevant.
 All groups exercised the same muscle groups in the same order with the same progression.
-In the end who came out the victor?
+At the end who came out the victor?

 The weight machine group had improved their strength by 57% while the free weight group had improved their strength by a whopping 115%.